open-edge-platform/infra-onboarding/mi-onboarding-manager/README.md

 ```

-## Run the Maestro Inventory Service in new window
+## Run the Edge Orchestration Inventory Service in new window

 ```